 Shop in the healthy section

-Many grocery stores nowadays have a healthy section in their stores.
-Don’t be afraid to peruse these isles.
-I think you’ll be surprised at what you find.
-For instance, I buy Annie’s instead of Cheez-it which cuts down on fat, salt, and carbs.
+Many grocery stores today have a healthy section that offers alternatives to less nutritional foods; for instance, I buy Annie’s Crackers instead of Cheez-it which cuts down on fat, salt, and carbs.
 Not to mention Annie’s has no artificial flavors or synthetic preservatives.
-Plus, there are coupons out there for healthier foods too.
+And don’t forget to shop for foods that contain Omega 3 essential fatty acids as this gives kids’ an added brain boost, and that’s what we as parents are trying to accomplish.
+Plus, there are coupons available for healthier foods too.

 Include fruits and vegetables

 Choose the ones your kids will eat and rotate them out.
 It may cost a little more, but there are fruits and veggies already cut up.

 Choose drinks wisely

 It’s not only about the food, but drinks are also important, too.
 Choosing milk, water or low sugar juice is always a better choice than sugary drinks and sodas.
 It’s honestly okay to send your kids with water in their lunches.